ansible-community/meetup/meetup_toolkit.md

 ## How to become a member of the meetup?

-One can be a member of an Ansible meetup group by
+One can be a member of an Ansible meetup group by:

 ### Attending the meetups